 In order to escape the extreme surface soil heat, desert animals commonly burrow to below 30cm in depth or in some cases; seek out high refuges in low shrubs or on stumps or posts in hot weather.

-The other way that animals escape soil and air heat extremes is to seek shade, become nocturnal and to develop efficient cooling strategies and water economy.
+The other way that animals escape soil and air heat extremes are to seek shade, become nocturnal and to develop efficient cooling strategies and water economy.

-In larger species, shade may be the limiting factor in survival (e.g., the amount of cave shelters in the desert may limit the numbers of large desert marsupials).
+In larger species, shade may be the limiting factor in survival (e.g., the number of cave shelters in the desert may limit the numbers of large desert marsupials).

 Consequently, deserts have a far greater proportion of their fauna as subterranean and nocturnal species.

 Soil humidity also rises steeply, especially in dune sands.
 Given an average 4% of water in the top one meter, we can reach 10-20% water content at 2 meters and at 20m-60m; there may be quite saturated soils.

 For both plants and animals, it is preferable to draw from these deeper, cooler and more humid layers of soil.